jonboland/productselector/README.rst

 File name, maximum number of results to display, and the correct currency are specified by updating the associated constants.

-The necessary formatting can be seen in this `sample Product Selector CSV file`_.
+The necessary formatting can be seen in this `example Product Selector CSV file`_.

-The Windows version of the application created with this data looks like this:
+The Windows version of the application created with this example data looks like this:

 |

 .. figure:: productselectorexample.png

 |
-It can be downloaded `here`_.
+The installer package file for this example application can be downloaded `here`_.

 |